YOUR DEFINITIVE wedding photography

 + Communicate a meeting place for your family to gather for photos before wedding day so there's no confusion about who should be where.

-+ Make sure when filling out your family photo planning form that you're as detailed as possible with your combinations of people!
++ Make sure that you're as detailed as possible with your combinations of people in your family photo list!
 This ends up saving you the headache and lots of time on wedding day so we can just call out peoples' names.

 + Designate a "people wrangler" in each of your families.
 This could be a sibling, cousin, friend, anyone that knows everyone in your family and/or friend groups to help identify and gather people so you can spend more time relaxing and less time trying to find your missing aunt.